BeehiveForum/BeehiveForum/docs/readme.txt

   INDEX, DELETE and DROP.

-- You may optionally grant the FILE permission to speed up the creation of the dictionary during installation but BeehiveForum doesn't require it to remain enabled.
+- You may optionally grant the FILE permission to speed up the creation of the dictionary during installation but Beehive Forum doesn't require it to remain enabled.

 1.2 Instructions